-Contents
+Contents.

-- 3. Introduction
+- 3. Introduction.

-- 4. Surgeons' News September 2024 Edition
+- 4. Surgeons' News September 2024 Edition.

 - 5-7.
-Blogs and Features
+Blogs and Features.

 - 8-12.
-WPSD Infographics
+WPSD Infographics.

-- 13. Webinar Healthcare Safety & Quality in the US: Perspective from Time Leading a National Organisation
+- 13. Webinar Healthcare Safety & Quality in the US: Perspective from Time Leading a National Organisation.

 - 14-16.
-Series of Vignettes
+Series of Vignettes.

-The RCSEd would like to extend our gratitude to everyone who kindly contributed to our World Patient Safety Day (WPSD) 2024 Campaign.
+The RCSEd would like to express our gratitude to everyone who kindly contributed to the College World Patient Safety Day (WPSD) 2024 campaign.

 Upholding patient safety and ensuring the highest standards of patient care are core values of the College and at the heart of all the work the College undertakes.
 Patient safety is embedded in the rigorous professional standards that run through all our educational, examination and audit activities.

 The College works hard to improve safety for patients, for surgeons, for teams, for organisations - for all.

-The following includes added links to view all the content and features that were included in the promotion of The RCSEd WPSD 2024 communications.
+Links to view all the content and features that were included in the promotion of The RCSEd WPSD 2024 communications have now been added in this document to view at your convenience.

-Thank you for supporting our WPSD 2024 Campaign!
+Thank you for supporting our WPSD 2024 campaign!

-Surgeons' News
+Surgeons 'News.

-September Edition
+September Edition.